Phnom Penh: Sport

 The martial arts of Bokator, Pradal Serey (Khmer kick boxing) and Khmer traditional wrestling have venues in Phnom Penh watched by dedicated spectators.
 Cambodia has increasingly become involved in modern sports over the last 30 years.
 As with the rest of the country, football and the martial arts are particularly popular.
 Ultimate fighting and freestyle boxing have also become more common in recent years.

-The most prominent sporting venue in the city is the Phnom Penh National Olympic Stadium with a capacity of 50,000—although the country never hosted the Olympic Games due to disruption by the civil war and the Khmer Rouge in the 1970s.
-Built in 1964, it is home to the Cambodian national football team.
-On completion the stadium was one of the largest in Asia.
+The most prominent sporting venues in the city are the Morodok Techo National Stadium with a capacity of 60,000, which opened in 2021 as the home to the Cambodia national football team and the Phnom Penh National Olympic Stadium with a capacity of 30,000 — although the country never hosted the Olympic Games due to disruption by the civil war and the Khmer Rouge in the 1970s, which built in 1964 as the co-home to the Cambodia national football team.
+On completion, the stadium was one of the largest in Asia.
 Volleyball, basketball, and Tai-Kwon-Do games are often hosted at the stadium.
 The stadium closed in 2000, but was redeveloped and reopened.

-In footballing ventures, Phnom Penh is formally represented by Phnom Penh Crown FC despite being home to numerous football teams who plays in the Cambodian League.
+In soccer ventures, Phnom Penh is formally represented by Phnom Penh Crown FC despite being home to numerous soccer teams who plays in the Cambodian League.
 Including Visakha, Nagaworld, Boeungket and the aforementioned Phnom Penh Crown, amongst many others.
 The National Sports Centre of Cambodia hosts swimming, boxing, and volleyball competitions.
 Noted local football clubs include Phnom Penh Empire, Khemara Keila FC and Military Police.
-The city will host the 2023 Southeast Asian Games and the 2023 ASEAN Para Games, this will mark the first time that Cambodia has hosted a multi-sport event.
+The city hosted the 2023 Southeast Asian Games and the 2023 ASEAN Para Games, this marked the first time that Cambodia has hosted a multi-sport event.
+The city will host the 2029 Asian Youth Games.